 In conclusion, high-consuming individuals of either ice-cream (teenagers) or toppings (adults) on one eating occasion are the only groups that have a potential to approach the level of between 33-50g where minimal gastro-intestinal symptoms were observed in some individuals.
-However, due to the conservative assumptions in the dietary exposure calculations and that trehalose is generally well tolerated in individuals (particularly individuals in western populations) up to a level of 50g, FSANZ concludes that there is limited public health and safety concerns if trehalose is approved in the proposed foods.
+However, due to the conservative assumptions in the dietary exposure calculations and that trehalose is generally well tolerated in individuals (particularly individuals in western populations) up to a level of 50g, FSANZ concludes that there are minimal public health and safety concerns if trehalose is used in the manner proposed by the Applicant, which is consistent with Good Manufacturing Practice (GMP).